Brand Name Dilantin Common Name phenytoin

-Each 5 mL of flavoured, red-coloured suspension contains phenytoin (free acid form) 30 mg.
+Each 5 mL of flavoured, red-coloured suspension contains 30 mg of phenytoin (free acid form).
 Nonmedicinal ingredients: alcohol, banana oil, citric acid, glycerin, magnesium aluminum silicate, orange oil, polysorbate 40, Red No. 2 FD&C, sodium benzoate, sodium carboxymethylcellulose, sugar, vanillin, and FD&C Yellow No. 6.

 125 mg/5 mL

-Each 5 mL of flavoured, orange-coloured suspension contains phenytoin (free acid form) 125 mg.
+Each 5 mL of flavoured, orange-coloured suspension contains 125 mg of phenytoin (free acid form).
 Nonmedicinal ingredients: alcohol, banana oil, citric acid, glycerin, magnesium aluminum silicate, orange oil, polysorbate 40, sodium benzoate, sodium carboxymethylcellulose, sugar, vanillin, and FD&C Yellow No. 6.

 Who should NOT take this medication?